selma-rahman/CS-330-PLP/README.md

 - **>>**: Input stream

 **pointers**:
-- *: accesses value at poiinter address
+- *: accesses value at pointer address
 - **&**: returns memory address of a variable
 - **->**: accesses array elements via pointer
 - ``new``: allocates memory on the heap and returns a pointer to it.